Street Scene, with Left Turn Only Sign, 1950 - 1960

 Harry Callahan Biography

-Harry Callahan's photography is mainly in black and white and features portraits of his wife, Eleanor, who served as a primary subject in many of his works throughout his career.
-He studied engineering at Michigan State College, but never formally studied photography in a classroom.
-Harry Callahan discovered photography at the age of 26 in 1938.
-For the next sixty years, Harry Callahan's photography style would develop into an exploratory art, using many different subjects and series experiments.
-Harry Callahan's photos experiment with many different subjects, as he once said, "If you choose your subject selectively — intuitively — the camera can write poetry."
+Though Callahan never formally studied photography in the classroom, he found great interest in it as a hobby at the age of 26 in 1938.
+For the next sixty years, Harry Callahan's photography style would develop into an exploratory art, using many different subjects and a series of experiments.
+Harry Callahan's photos experimented with many different subjects, as he once said, "If you choose your subject selectively — intuitively — the camera can write poetry."